williamsgabriel482-pixel/ELITE-PRO-V1/README.md

 ## DEPLOYMENT METHODS
-- Uploading session_id (creds.json) in session folder.
+- Upload SESSION_ID (creds.json) on session folder or add it to your .env file: SESSION_ID=
 - Edit .env to your Choice.

 ---